ivan-krukov/htmlExample/README.md

 # Silly example

-This is a simplistic example of using a clickable table with HTMLWidgets.
+This is a simplistic example of building an interactive HTML table from a matrix with `HTMLWidgets`.

 # Description